Cluj County: Road network

 In 2010, Cluj County recorded a road network density of 0.4 km of road/km^{2}.
 This level places Cluj above the national average (0.33 km of road/km^{2}).
 Cluj County has a dense network of public roads, with a total length of 2,699 km, of which 502 km are national roads.
 Out of the total, 698 km are modernized roads, in majority portions of roads of national and international interest.
 Inland, connections are provided by 2,197 km of county and communal roads, of which 255 km are modernized, and 720 km are covered with light road surfaces.
 In December 2009 were opened the first 42 km of A3 motorway, between Turda and Cluj West, and in November 2010, another 12 km between Turda and Câmpia Turzii.
 Were put into use bypasses for Cluj-Napoca, Apahida and Gherla.
 Likewise, were also modernized several mountain and forest roads.

-Cluj- Napoca has a well-developed market for taxi services.
-There are also several car rental companies.
-Alternatively, short- and long-distance carpooling platforms operate in Cluj, such as Uber, Bolt or BlaBlaCar.
+Cluj-Napoca has a well-developed market for taxi services.
+There are also several car rental companies, including local operators such as inchirieri auto Cluj"Pont Rent a Car" and inchirieri auto Cluj."Autoconnect" Alternatively, short- and long-distance carpooling platforms operate in Cluj, such as Uber, Bolt or BlaBlaCar.